Trevor & Sylvie are a husband and wife duo based in Nashville, TN, whose music is rooted in the storytelling traditions of American country and folk.

 In Nashville, Trevor & Sylvie’s co-writing came to fruition alongside their sound.
 Trevor’s mellow voice and Sylvie’s pure tones create achingly beautiful harmonies.
 Their songs are honest and timeless, written with equal parts craft and inspiration.
 From the unquenchable thirst of a Dust Bowl era love song to the gritty anonymity of a big-city dive bar, Trevor & Sylvie pull at the strings of familiar stories, following them to their hearts.

-Their debut album, Time Is Free, was produced by Nick Forster of Hotrise and NPR’s eTown.
-Recorded mostly live at eTown Studios in Boulder, CO and Sage Arts Studio in Arlington, WA, the album moves seamlessly from early American roots-style music to a more modern sound influenced by folk, country, blues and a little rock for good measure.
-Trevor & Sylvie are grateful to have worked with many incredible musicians on this project, including Grammy Award winning producer and musician Joel Savoy (Savoy Family Band), incomparable and legendary guitarist Dean Parks (Aretha Franklin, Michael Jackson, Steely Dan, James Taylor and more), and soulful organist Jim Pugh (Etta James, Robert Cray, and BB King).
+Their debut album, Time Is Free, has been called “a breakout album” of “authentic, effective, and gorgeously rendered Americana” (Kitsap Sun).
+Produced by Nick Forster of Hotrise and NPR’s eTown and recorded mostly live at eTown Studios in Boulder, CO and Sage Arts Studio in Arlington, WA, the album moves seamlessly from early American roots-style music to a more modern sound influenced by folk, country, blues and a little rock for good measure.
+“Hand clapping and heart-tugging,” Time is Free “speaks in a clear and often clever and funny language . . . [giving] the record a great sense of compassion and feeling” (Divide and Conquer).
+Trevor & Sylvie are grateful to have worked with many incredible musicians on this project, including Grammy Award winning producer and musician Joel Savoy (Savoy Family Band), incomparable and legendary guitarist Dean Parks (Aretha Franklin, Michael Jackson, Steely Dan, James Taylor and more), soulful organist Jim Pugh (Etta James, Robert Cray, and BB King), and eTown band members Christian Teele and Chris Engleman.

 When they’re not making music or doing plays Trevor & Sylvie enjoy baking sourdough bread and crackers, finding treasures at thrift stores, loving on dogs, and making goofy videos which you can find on here on the website under “Laugh.”